raf0411/energy-consumptions-forecasting/README.md

-# Research Methodology in Computer Science
+# Research Methodology in Computer Science Assurance of Learning (AoL)

 This Repo contains code and results for a paper research titled "AI-based Energy Consumptions Predictions in Smart Grids" for Research Methodology in Computer Science Course